AdamBudzik/LiveWorldCupScoreboard/README.md

 ## Assumptions

-- This library is designed for Live **Football** World Cup Score.
-It does not support other kinds of sports.
+- This library is specifically designed for managing live scores in Football World Cup matches.
+It does not support other sports.
-- One team can play only one game at a given time.
+- A team can participate in only one game at any given time.
+- The implementation is intentionally simple.
+The following features were omitted:
+- Additional interfaces (e.g., for the Scoreboard),
+- Extra types (e.g., for Team, Score),
+- Complex validation of existing games or scores.
+- The library is written in Kotlin, a language I've been working with extensively for the past few years and feel most comfortable with.